Place content here. This is a site-wide alert banner.

 - Deductive: Total funds available to the project remain the same and the funds generated through program income are deducted from the financial commitment of the sponsor (offset to sponsor’s funding).

-- Combination: Program income up to, and including, $25,000 are treated as specified under the additive alternative and any amount of program income exceeding $25,000 are treated under the deductive alternative.
+- Combination (may be required, for example, by the Department of Health and Human Services agencies): Program income up to, and including, $25,000 are treated as specified under the additive alternative and any amount of program income exceeding $25,000 are treated under the deductive alternative.

 Generally, for federal awards, the additive method is applied, unless otherwise stated in the terms and conditions of the award or sponsor regulations.